hajdunorbert/hncomps/Documentation/hn-validate/hn-validate.md

 # HNValidate Component Documentation

-`HNValidate` is a JavaScript Component that provides a simple and customizable way to perform input validation and display error messages in a list format.
+`HNValidate` is a JavaScript Component that provides a simple and customizable way to perform input validation and display error messages in a list format.<br>
 With `HNValidate`, you can easily enhance the user experience by validating form inputs and presenting clear error messages.

 ## Installation